 The 64 had 64K of RAM and the VIC-20 had 5K.
 Neither machine could use all of its RAM at once.
 But even with the limitations, the 64 still had more than 10 times as much memory to work with.

 The VIC’s memory was expandable, and a lot of software took advantage of it because a stock VIC was so limited.
 RAM expansions were a very popular product for the VIC-20.
 Memory expansion for the 64 was trickier and didn’t become available until 1986.
 Not much software used it once it became available, but they were popular with users of the GEOS alternative operating system and with BBS operators..

 The VIC’s graphics didn’t stop traffic even by 1982 standards.
 But no other computer had color graphics of any kind at its price point.
 The VIC lacked hardware sprites and didn’t have a true bitmapped graphics mode.
 Through software tricks, it was possible to generate graphics screens, often with a resolution of 160×160.

-The 64’s VIC-II graphics chip had true bitmap graphics capabilities with a maximum resolution of 320×200, although many titles used its 160×200 mode, and the 64 had sprites, which made moving objects much easier.
+The 64’s VIC-II graphics chip had true bitmap graphics capabilities with a maximum resolution of 320×200, although many titles used its 160×200 mode.
+And the 64 had sprites, which made moving objects much easier.
 Programming arcade-type games was much easier with sprites.

 Both machines had three voices in hardware, but the VIC had more limitations than the 64 regarding the range of each voice and the number of types of sound they could produce.
 Bob Yannes, who went on to found Ensoniq, designed both chips, and neither machine’s sound chip came close to what he really wanted to design.
 It took a while for technology to catch up with Yannes’ ambitions.